MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/windows.md

 1. Microsoft's Hyper-V &ndash; Available on computers running the Windows 10 April Update.
 2. Intel's Hardware Accelerated Execution Manager (HAXM) &ndash; Available on x86 computers running OS X, macOS, or older version of Windows.

-For more information about the Google Android Emulator, Hyper-V, and HAXM, please see [Hardware Acceleration for Emulator Performance](~/android/get-started/installation/android-emulator/hardware-acceleration.md) guide.
+For more information about the Android Emulator, Hyper-V, and HAXM, please see [Hardware Acceleration for Emulator Performance](~/android/get-started/installation/android-emulator/hardware-acceleration.md) guide.

 > [!NOTE]
-> On older versions of Windows, HAXM is not compatible with Hyper-V. In this scenario it is necessary to either [disable Hyper-V](~/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md#disabling-hyper-v) or to use the slower emulator images that do not have the x86 optimizations.
+> On older versions of Windows, HAXM is not compatible with Hyper-V. In this scenario it is necessary to either [disable Hyper-V](~/android/get-started/installation/android-emulator/troubleshooting.md#disable-hyperv) or to use the slower emulator images that do not have the x86 optimizations.

 <a name="device" />